 Two or more Investigators for each proposal must be faculty members at the University of Massachusetts Amherst.
 All proposals should be led or co-led by a faculty member in NSF-supported STEM fields.
 We welcome proposals from all faculty with research as part of their job duties.
 NSF-supported STEM faculty are located in the College of Engineering, College of Information and Computer Sciences, College of Natural Sciences, and College of Social and Behavioral Sciences, as well as the departments of Management in the Isenberg School of Management and Linguistics in the College of Humanities and Fine Arts.
 The program supports one-year grants in the range of $10,000-$15,000 each, with a $15,000 maximum request.

 Teams must include investigators with a commitment to supporting faculty gender equity.
 We encourage cross-college and cross-department collaborations.
+In the evaluation process, preference will be given to applications that demonstrate a strong commitment to and capacity for collaboration that progresses the careers of women scientists.
 All UMass faculty, regardless of discipline, are eligible to apply as part of a collaborative team.

 Criteria for Awarding Funds

 Proposed projects will be evaluated for scientific merit; contributions to faculty gender equity; collaborative research among women faculty and faculty from under-represented groups at UMass; potential for establishing sustainable research collaborations at UMass; and opportunities to pursue external funding beyond the period of the seed funding.